siadat/netmatch/README.md

 Suppose we have two programs running concurrently, and these processes are required to synchronize on an event EVENT before proceeding.
-The logs of these processes could look like this:
+The logs of these processes could look like this (without synchronization):

     time  Process 1  Process 2
     ----  ---------  ---------